Brainlog/Google-Earth-Engine-Tutorial/README.md

 You can now try out some small tasks to get started with GEE.
 1. Choose an Image COllection from Earth Engine Catalogs.
 Analyse the structure of that Image Collection.

+After this tutorial, you are good enough to understand the advance thigs related to GEE.
+You can look at the https://developers.google.com/earth-engine/guides for more.

+Thank you for reading.